Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 There is no credible scientific evidence that barn lime repels or kills external pests like mites, lice, or flies.
 For pest control, you need a different strategy, especially when dealing with common parasites like mites and lice on chickens.

-Barn lime is a drying agent.
+Why Barn Lime is Not a Pest Repellent: Barn lime is a drying agent.
 While pests prefer moist environments, the lime itself is not an insecticide and does not possess chemical properties that harm insects directly.
 Using it is simply part of creating a hostile, dry environment.

-• Field Work Insight: Field work on litter amendments found acidifiers like sodium bisulfate effective against nuisance flies, while alkalizers (including forms of lime) and zeolite showed no significant impact.
+Field Work Insight: Field work on litter amendments found acidifiers like sodium bisulfate effective against nuisance flies, while alkalizers (including forms of lime) and zeolite showed no significant impact.

 Actionable Pest Control Alternatives